“What are your most used and least used items from your wedding registry? I don’t want something in my kitchen or house that doesn’t belong there.”

 - Couples Cooking Classes – Learning to cook is a fun and productive way to spend time together.
 It’s also another way to set up healthy habits of eating at home and being partners for meal times.
 Look online for a culinary school in the couple’s area.
 Or try Whole Foods, Williams Sonoma, or a local specialty store or restaurant.

 - Experience Gifts – Experiences create lasting memories and have been found to be more fulfilling and enjoyable than material items.
-A guided city tour, hot air balloon ride, or a whitewater rafting adventure are just some of the ways many couples enjoy spending time together.
+A guided city tour, an Italian cooking class, or a whitewater rafting adventure are just some of the ways many couples enjoy spending time together.
 Check out Cloud 9 Living Wedding Experience Gifts section for more ideas.

 - Charitable Gifts – If the couple has a favorite charity they support, consider donating to it in their names.
 Make sure it’s a cause that’s important to them, not just to you.
 You’ll find ways to donate to environmental, children’s, health research, and many other organizations online.
 Research the fund on Charity Navigator so you know you’re making a wise choice.